This article was originally published in February 2014. We are rerunning it with Valentine’s Day coming up.

 Speaking of blind spots: There are movies this list needs.
 We have a couple of LGBT rom-coms on there, but we wish there could be more.
 And, while African-American rom-coms, as exemplified in films like The Best Man and Waiting to Exhale (and this week’s About Last Night), have thrived during this time, we couldn’t agree on any titles we felt were strong enough to warrant inclusion on this list.

-But without further ado, here are our picks.
+But without further ado, here are our picks for the best romantic comedies.
 We await your arguments.